AlibabaCloudDocs/ros/intl.en-US/Resource Types/Transform/Aliyun::Serverless::Function.md

 # Aliyun::Serverless::Function

-Aliyun::Serverless::Function is used to create a function in Function Compute \(FC\).
+Aliyun::Serverless::Function is used to create a function in Function Compute.

 ## Syntax